bardie1/batchman/README.md

     - Callbacks could be unessary for some generic jobs
     - Event Emitter approach great for extensibility
     - Event Emmitter also great for decoupling and keeping the handling of events in a single place
+    - Event emitter for at least errors would allow for more graceful errror handling

 ## Usage/Examples